Nerwyn/android-tv-card/README.md

 ## Example 13

 Style navigation buttons (NOT `dpad`) to be like the Google TV app remote. **NOTE**: You have to add the provided row styles to the three rows of your navigation buttons, otherwise they will skew to the side on smaller displays.
-You can find the CSS IDs of your navigation button rows by hovering over the remote in the editor as described [in this section](#css-styles)
+You can find the CSS IDs of your navigation button rows by hovering over the remote in the editor as described [in this section](#css-styles).

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/google_tv_dpad.png" alt="google tv app styled dpad" width="500"/>